This column by ACRU Senior Legal Analyst Ken Klukowski was published April 18, 2011 on The Washington Examiner website.

 Hungar’s arguments on how to interpret the Patent Act should have resonated with the chief justice (with whom Hungar served during the Bush-41 years).
 So not being able to get the chief’s vote, Hungar will need to persuade at least one of the liberal justices.

 Given the questions he asked, it’s possible that Justice Breyer could side with Microsoft.
 Breyer seems to relish this sort of case as a fascinating intellectual exercise, hearkening back to his days as a Harvard law professor.
-Noting the constitutional purpose of patents, he commented, “I can’t work out in my own mind whether in today’s world these first principles cut for the [patent holder] or .”
+Noting the constitutional purpose of patents, he commented, “I can’t work out in my own mind whether in today’s world these first principles cut for the [patent holder] or [for Microsoft].”

 He’ll work it out eventually, and with it probably decide this case in a battle of legal heavyweights with very different views of government power.